devliq/PROJECT_TEMPLATE/README.md

 - **`STAGING_SSH_KEY`**: Private SSH key for staging server access
 - **`STAGING_PORT`**: SSH port for staging server (default: 22)
 - **`STAGING_URL`**: Public URL for staging environment

+#### Trivy Security Scanning

+- Trivy is used for comprehensive vulnerability scanning of dependencies and container images
+- No API token is required - Trivy works out of the box
+- Scans Node.js (package.json, package-lock.json) and Python (requirements.txt, pyproject.toml) dependencies
+- Results are uploaded to GitHub Code Scanning for integration with security alerts

 #### Production Environment